 - Pupils are given clear explanations of what is expected of them in terms of behaviour and social skills

 - A whole academy approach is undertaken, valued and delivered

-We believe that our approach to pastoral care is second to none however the development of our work in this areas is on-going.
+We believe that our approach to pastoral care is second to none.
+Mrs Powell is our Wellbeing and Attendance Officer and is here to focus on the wellbeing of all our pupils and offer support to parents and carers.
 We will continue to celebrate our success on a daily basis, by watching our children learn, succeed and become inspirational citizens.